How Much Fabric Do You Need for Curtains?

 Confusing the finished size with the cut size.
 The finished size is what you see when the curtains hang.
 The cut size is what you cut from the bolt.
 They differ by every hem and allowance you add.

-**Ignoring fullness.** Buying "enough fabric to cover the window" without multiplying by fullness is the single most common mistake.
+Ignoring fullness.
+Buying "enough fabric to cover the window" without multiplying by fullness is a common miss.
 For a 2x fullness treatment, you need twice the window width in fabric.

 Skipping the pattern repeat.
 Even a small 6-inch repeat adds inches per panel.
 On a large treatment, this can mean a full extra yard.

-**Not accounting for fabric width.** A 54-inch bolt doesn't mean one panel fills a 54-inch window with fullness.
-Effective usable width per panel (after side hems) is around 52–53 inches — and that's before you apply the fullness ratio.
+Not accounting for fabric width.
+A 54-inch bolt doesn't mean one panel fills a 54-inch window with fullness.
+Effective usable width per panel, after side hems, is around 52 to 53 inches.
+That's before you apply the fullness ratio.

-**Buying from a different dye lot.** Fabric is dyed in batches.
-If you run short and return for more, the new bolt may have a slightly different shade.
-Always buy everything you need in one purchase.
+Buying from a different dye lot.
+Fabric is dyed in batches, so if you run short and return for more, the new bolt may have a slightly different shade.
+Buy everything you need in one purchase.

 Calculating Fabric for Multiple Windows